Skip to content

 Stella’s style is direct and supportive, she believes that honesty and transparency are inherently therapeutic and that sometimes the best therapy outcomes are from treatment that does not need to look and feel like treatment.
 She truly enjoys the creativity of therapy, and customizing treatment by integrating different modalities to honor the uniqueness of each of her patients, and ultimately for therapy to be effective for them.

-Paul Grant, PhD
+Paul M. Grant, PhD

 Paul Grant, PhD, is Director of Research, Innovation, and Practice at the Beck Institute Center for Recovery-Oriented Cognitive Therapy (CT-R).
 With Aaron T. Beck, he originated CT-R and conducted foundational research to validate it.
 He is a recipient of awards from the National Alliance on Mental Illness, the University of Medicine and Dentistry of New Jersey, and the Association for Behavioral and Cognitive Therapies.
 Dr. Grant developed group, family, and milieu CT-R approaches, and directs large projects implementing CT-R nationally and internationally.
 He has developed innovative implementation tools and is involved in researching positive beliefs and teamwide culture change as mediators of successful CT-R outcomes.
 He is the co-author of Recovery-Oriented Cognitive Therapy for Serious Mental Health Conditions and Schizophrenia: Cognitive Theory, Research, and Therapy.

-Shelby Arnold, PhD
+Shelby A. Arnold, PhD

 Shelby Arnold, PhD, is a Staff Psychologist at Beck Institute Center for Cognitive Therapy.
 She received her PhD in Clinical Psychology with a concentration in Forensic Psychology from Drexel University.
 Dr. Arnold has worked in a variety of forensic settings, including forensic assessment clinics, inpatient forensic hospitals, community diversion programs/problem-solving courts, and city-based forensic policy teams.
 She currently collaborates with a diverse set of forensic partners across the spectrum of justice-involvement to implement CT-R in their setting.